shumwaymark/sentinelcam/README.rst

   Jeff's Librarian simply uses Unix utilities to periodically keep a central storage hub updated.
   A great idea.
 If desired, the SentinelCam data sinks could simply be hosted on a larger high-capacity system.
-Though again, that should not be a requirement for SentielCam.
+Though again, that should not be a requirement.

   What to keep, and why.
 That's the real question to be answered.
 Isn't it always?